 There aren’t too many similarities between the ATR 2100x and the

-The two microphones both come with their own stands, so you don’t have to make additional purchases to begin your podcast.
+The two microphones come with their own stands, so you don’t have to make additional purchases to begin your podcast.

 The 2100x and the